SamuelMelian/DAS-G01-2025/Iteration-3/Decisions/0007 – route-optimization-algorithm-selection.md

 ### Negative Consequences

-* The number of classes and abstractions grows, which may increase learning curve for new developers.
+* More types to manage (interface plus implementations) increases structural surface area.
-* Requires careful design of the selection logic to avoid complexity in the factory or context.
+* Requires a clear selection mechanism (e.g., a selector component) to keep choosing logic cohesive.

 ## Pros and Cons of the Options